rkc8626/fviz/README.md

 - **PDF**: Vector graphics for publications
 - **HTML**: Interactive web-based visualizations

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Note**: This framework is designed for research purposes and should be used in accordance with ethical AI practices and relevant regulations.